himanshugoel2797/ValaOnWindows-Binaries/README.md

-Now follow the instructions as per Step 2 in https://wiki.gnome.org/Projects/Vala/Hacking#Compiling_from_Git
+Now in an msys shell, follow the instructions as per Step 2 in https://wiki.gnome.org/Projects/Vala/Hacking#Compiling_from_Git